Brandt Jean's Act Of Grace Toward His Brother's Killer Sparks A Debate Over Forgiving

 "I'm proud of you my son, Brandt.
 Your load is lighter," Allison Jean wrote on her Facebook page Thursday.
 She added, "Regardless of the views of the spectators, walk with God always.
 Forgiveness is for the forgiver and it doesn't matter what the forgiven does with it."

-As for Guyger's 10-year prison sentence, Jean said on Wednesday that Guyger should use her prison sentence to reflect, and change her life.
-And she called on the Dallas police force to change, as well.
+As for Guyger's 10-year prison sentence, Allison Jean said Wednesday that Guyger should use her prison time to reflect and change her life.
+And she called on the Dallas police force to change as well.

-"There is much more to be done by the city of Dallas," Jean said.
+"There is much more to be done by the city of Dallas," Allison Jean said.
 "The corruption that we saw during this process must stop.
 And it must stop for you, because after now, I leave Dallas.
 But you live in Dallas."

-After Brandt Jean and Guyger hugged in court, another unusual scene soon followed, as Judge Tammy Kemp stepped down from the bench so she could hug Jean's mother.
-Kemp then hugged Guyger, as well, and handed her a Bible.
+The hug between Brandt Jean and Guyger was shortly followed by another unusual scene, as Judge Tammy Kemp stepped down from the bench so that she could hug Jean's mother.
+Kemp then hugged Guyger as well and handed her a Bible.
 For some, that embrace was too much.

 "How Botham Jean's brother chooses to grieve is his business," Atlantic writer Jemele Hill wrote.
 "He's entitled to that.
 But this judge choosing to hug this woman is unacceptable."

-As people responded to Jean's selfless act of compassion, reactions in the courtroom and beyond were also mixed with anger over the 10-year prison sentence for Guyger, who could be freed after just five years.
+As people responded to Brandt Jean's selfless act of compassion, reactions in the courtroom and beyond were also mixed with anger over the 10-year prison sentence for Guyger, who could be released after just five years.
 She had been facing up to 99 years in prison.

-While many people are praising Brandt Jean, they also warn that his grace should not preclude a close examination of police shootings in the U.S. And they're asking when black Americans will stop being asked to forgive violence committed against them.
-For some, the circumstances brought to mind an essay Roxane Gay wrote about forgiveness in the aftermath of the deadly shooting at a historically black church in Charleston, S.C.
+While many people praise Brandt Jean, they also warn that his grace should not preclude a close examination of police shootings in the United States.
+And they're asking when black Americans will stop being asked to forgive violence committed against them.
+For some, the circumstances brought to mind an essay that Roxane Gay wrote about forgiveness in the aftermath of the deadly shooting at a historically black church in Charleston, S.C.

 "Black people forgive because we need to survive," Gay wrote in 2015.
 "We have to forgive time and time again while racism or white silence in the face of racism continues to thrive."

-Note: An earlier version of this story mistakenly said Brandt Jean forgave and hugged Amber Guyger on Thursday.
-That actually happened on Wednesday.
-And a reference to the verdict said it was announced on Wednesday.
-It was actually announced on Tuesday.